Greece referendum on bailout 'not on radar screen', Varoufakis says

 BRUSSELS Greek Finance Minister Yanis Varoufakis said on Monday that a referendum on Greece's bailout is not planned for the time being, saying that the country's liquidity situation is a more pressing matter.

-He said differences with creditors are narrowing on VAT reform, privatization and non-performing loans, but that labor reform was still a difficult issue.
+He said differences with creditors are narrowing on VAT reform, privatisation and non-performing loans, but that labour reform was still a difficult issue.

 "A referendum is always available ... in order to elicit the support of the people," Varoufakis told a news conference